adutra/goalesce/README.md

     Coalesce([1 2], [2 3]) = [2 3]

-This is indeed the safest choice when coalescing slices, but other coalescing strategies can be used.
+This is indeed the safest choice when coalescing slices, but other coalescing strategies can be used (see below).

-Note: an empty slice is _not_ a zero value for a slice.
+Note: an empty slice is _not_ a zero-value for a slice.
 Therefore, when the second slice is an empty slice, an empty slice is returned:

 ```go